christinereina/daza/README.md

 ## Description:

-This is my page for a fictional pizza shop called Daza.
-You can place your orders now.
+This is my page for a fictional vegan pizza shop in Brooklyn called Daza.
+You can create your own pizza with various different toppings and selections for a price.

+## Stretch Goals

+as of 6/19
+* need to fix submit button
+* add some responsiveness to user selections
+* update user output for styling

 ## Setup/Installation Requirements

 * Clone the project from its GitHub repository (https://github.com/christinereina/daza.git)
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
-* You can view this project live on GitHub Pages [here]()
+* You can view this project live on GitHub Pages [here](https://christinereina.github.io/daza/)

 ## Specifications